omnateeta/AI-Career-Guidance-Platform-for-Rural-Students/README.md

 ## 🌟 Overview

 **Margdarshak AI** (मार्गदर्शक - "Guide" in Hindi) is a comprehensive full-stack AI-powered career guidance platform specifically designed for rural students.
-It helps students discover career paths, analyze skill gaps, access learning resources, find jobs, and connect with mentors - all in their native language.
+It helps students discover career paths, analyze skill gaps, access learning resources, find jobs, and connect with mentors - all in their native language. and also

 ### ✨ Key Features